Learning the Violin (or Any Instrument) as a Child, Teenager, or Adult

 Children: It is Never too Late or too Early

 Children can start to learn the violin as young as 3 – 4 years old.
-According to the Suzuki method, this is the time when they are very receptive in learning.
+Shinichi Suzuki, widely known for his teaching method, believed that this is the time when they are very receptive in learning.
 The most effective way of learning at this stage is through listening, imitating, and repeating (exactly how they learned to speak!).
-Teachers who are used to teaching school-age children know that the conventional method of learning through reading (and to a certain extent, writing) does not necessarily work well for pre-school children.
+Experienced teachers who are used to teaching young children know that the conventional method of learning through reading and writing does not necessarily work well for pre-school children.
 Hence, some parents might have the misconception that their children are too young to begin music lessons.

 Tips for Parents: